 The World War II Museum in New Orleans is a must-see.
 It is the perfect rainy day or too-hot weather activity.
 The museum is put together extremely well and gives an in depth tour through WWII.
 People come from all over the world to see this museum as it is one of the top in the country.

-The food scene is outrageous in New Orleans and is growing extensively.
+The New Orleans food scene is outrageous and is growing extensively.
 The nicest restaurants are affordable (at least comparable to New York City) and unbelievably amazing… I plan my visits to NOLA around my favorite restaurant recommendations.
 Unfortunately I can’t list everything or it would take days so I kept it to my top restaurants in each category to talk about.
 The foods here ARE the best things to do in New Orleans.